Assessment of traumatic brain injury, acute

 Severe TBI: GCS <9; mortality 40%.

-Many clinicians recommend that patients with a GCS of 13 be classified as moderate instead of mild, due to the higher incidence of ICI and poor outcomes in these patients.[11]Türedi S, Hasanbasoglu A, Gunduz A, et al. Clinical decision instruments for CT scan in minor head trauma.
+There is continued controversy about including a GCS of 13 in the category of mild TBI, due to the higher incidence of intracranial injury in these patients compared with those with a GCS of 14 or 15.[10]Türedi S, Hasanbasoglu A, Gunduz A, et al. Clinical decision instruments for CT scan in minor head trauma.
 J Emerg Med.
-2008 Apr;34(3):253-9. http://www.ncbi.nlm.nih.gov/pubmed/18180129?tool=bestpractice.com [12]Pearson WS, Ovalle F Jr, Faul M, et al. A review of traumatic brain injury trauma center visits meeting physiologic criteria from the american college of surgeons committee on trauma/centers for disease control and prevention field triage guidelines.
+2008 Apr;34(3):253-9. http://www.ncbi.nlm.nih.gov/pubmed/18180129?tool=bestpractice.com [11]Pearson WS, Ovalle F Jr, Faul M, et al. A review of traumatic brain injury trauma center visits meeting physiologic criteria from the american college of surgeons committee on trauma/centers for disease control and prevention field triage guidelines.
 Prehosp Emerg Care.
-2012 Jul-Sep;16(3):323-8. http://www.ncbi.nlm.nih.gov/pubmed/22548387?tool=bestpractice.com [13]Mena JH, Sanchez AI, Rubiano AM, et al. Effect of the modified Glasgow Coma Scale score criteria for mild traumatic brain injury on mortality prediction: comparing classic and modified Glasgow Coma Scale score model scores of 13.
+2012 Jul-Sep;16(3):323-8. http://www.ncbi.nlm.nih.gov/pubmed/22548387?tool=bestpractice.com [12]Mena JH, Sanchez AI, Rubiano AM, et al. Effect of the modified Glasgow Coma Scale score criteria for mild traumatic brain injury on mortality prediction: comparing classic and modified Glasgow Coma Scale score model scores of 13.
 J Trauma.
-2011 Nov;71(5):1185-92; discussion 1193. http://www.ncbi.nlm.nih.gov/pubmed/22071923?tool=bestpractice.com Clinical guidelines in Australia recognise the increased morbidity associated with a GCS of 13, and limit the classification of mild TBI to those patients with a GCS of 14 or 15.[14]New South Wales Ministry of Health.
+2011 Nov;71(5):1185-92;discussion 1193. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3217203 http://www.ncbi.nlm.nih.gov/pubmed/22071923?tool=bestpractice.com Clinical guidelines in Australia recognise the increased morbidity associated with a GCS of 13, and limit the classification of mild TBI to those patients with a GCS of 14 or 15.[13]New South Wales Ministry of Health.
 Closed head injury in adults - initial management.
 Feb 2012 [internet publication]. http://www1.health.nsw.gov.au/pds/ActivePDSDocuments/PD2012_013.pdf

 The Mayo classification system for TBI classifies patients with TBI into definite, probable, and possible, based on the patient’s clinical and CT findings.[15]Malec JF, Brown AW, Leibson CL, et al. The Mayo classification system for traumatic brain injury severity.
 J Neurotrauma.
 2007 Sep;24(9):1417-24. http://www.ncbi.nlm.nih.gov/pubmed/17892404?tool=bestpractice.com